 - Check AI-generated or AI-informed content for bias, since LLMs have the potential to introduce bias based on the source material used to train them.
 The more you infuse your unique expertise and perspectives into your content, the less risk that bias will skew your output toward views that don’t reflect your company or brand.

-- Don’t allow your team or contractors to develop or publish content that is entirely AI-generated (which goes back to the first point—avoid plagiarism.).
+- Don’t allow your team or contractors to develop or publish content that is entirely AI-generated (which goes back to the first point—avoid plagiarism).
 Some companies even stipulate that only a maximum percentage of AI-generated material is permitted in their content.

 - Require full transparency when using AI-enabled marketing tools.
 For example, if you hire a subcontractor or marketing partner to generate content, they should disclose their use of AI writing tools.